 Garbage bags serve many purposes, not just for taking out the trash.
 They can be worn as rain ponchos, shelter covers, and human waste sanitation and disposal.

 Be sure to follow the guidelines of your local sanitary disposal agencies so your family is kept as safe as possible.
 And in the event we need a temporary body bag these will have to work.

 18. Paper Cups/Plates/Towels

-Don’t eat like an animal just because the end of the world has taken place.
-Eat and drink like a king on paper plates, cups and paper towels to clean your mug.
-Please stock up on paper plates, cups, bowl, and plastic silverware.
+Don’t eat like an animal just because it seems like the end of the world has taken place.
+Eat and drink like a king on paper plates, cups, and paper towels to clean your mug.
+Please stock up on paper plates, cups, bowls, and plastic silverware.

 19. Toilet Paper